muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # UVM Testbench Flow diagram with Python

 ## Introduction
-  uvm_tb_arch_doc_py is  a python project to automatically generates the UVM testbench Architecture
+  uvm_tb_arch_doc_py is a python script to automatically generates the UVM testbench Architecture It reads a UVM simulation log file and convert in to a JPEG  diagram

-## Aim of the Porject
+## What you Achieve
-  Generate A UVM Testbench Architecture Template using the PythonScript.
+  A UVM Testbench Architecture Template using the PythonScript.

 ## Requirements
   For generating the UVM TB Architecture we have to write an example testbench code (top, test, env, agent etc) in UVM Methodology.